manjaro-libhybris/manjaro-arm-tools/README.md

 To build an aarch64 package it's the same, just with

 ```
-buildarmpkg -p package -a aarch64
+sudo buildarmpkg -p package -a aarch64
 ```

 You can also build `any` packages, which will use the aarch64 architecture to build from.

 ```
-buildarmpkg -p package -a any
+sudo buildarmpkg -p package -a any
 ```

 This places the packages created inside `/var/cache/manjaro-arm-tools/pkg/` in either armv7h folder or aarch64 folder.